lmurayire12/ad-conversion-prediction/README.md

 In today’s e-commerce landscape, understanding which ads convert is critical to optimizing digital strategy.
 This project explores how Machine Learning can predict **whether an ad will lead to conversion**, based on various features of Adidas product listings.
 We use a real-world dataset (`adidas_usa.csv`) with fields like price, availability, and product metadata to build our classification models.
-The goal: compare different ML strategies—Neural Networks with optimization techniques vs. classical ML models like Logistic Regression.
+The goal: compare different ML strategies, Neural Networks with optimization techniques vs. classical ML models like Logistic Regression.

 ---